aspose-words/Aspose.Words-Documentation/net/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/clean-up-before-or-during-a-mail-merge-operation/_index.md

 In previous versions of Aspose.Words, empty mail merge regions were removed from the document automatically during the mail merge operation.
 With the latest version of Aspose.words, empty mail merge regions remain after the mail merge operation by default.
 However, you can use the **RemoveUnusedRegions** option to remove the unused mail merge regions during the mail merge operation.
 For example, you can merge a document with an empty data source containing no data tables that lead to unused regions in the document.

-The following code example shows how to remove the unused merge regions:
+The following code example demonstrates how to remove the unused merge regions:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Mail-Merge-RemoveEmptyRegions-RemoveUnmergedRegions.cs" >}}